0xf0ad/modelLoader/README.md

 ### Windows
-installing gentoo and building this repo is far easier than building it with windows this is how you compile that project to windows using linux or using MinGW on windows
+installing gentoo and building this repo is far easier than building it with windows this is how you compile that project to windows from linux or using MinGW on windows

 you should first compile extenal libraries
 - glfw (download it from the official website and extract the .a file from the MinGW folder and move to /usr/x86_64-w64-mingw32/lib/ or the path to your libraries)